In Buffalo, Biden to confront the racism he's vowed to fight

 “It’s important for him to show up for the families and the community and express his condolences,” said Derrick Johnson, the president of the NAACP.
 “But we’re more concerned with preventing this from happening in the future.”

 It's unclear how Biden will try to do that.
-Proposals for new gun restrictions have routinely been blocked by Republicans, and the racism that was spouted in Charlottesville, Virginia, appears to have only spread in the five years since.
+Proposals for new gun restrictions have routinely been blocked by Republicans.
+In addition, the racism that was spouted in Charlottesville, Virginia, appears to have only spread.

-The White House said the president and first lady will “grieve with the community that lost ten lives in a senseless and horrific mass shooting.”
+The White House said the president and first lady will “grieve with the community that lost 10 lives in a senseless and horrific mass shooting.”
 Three more people were wounded.
-Nearly all of the victims were Black.
+Nearly all the victims were Black.

 Biden was briefed about the shooting by his homeland security adviser, Liz Sherwood-Randall, before he attended church services on Saturday near his family home in Wilmington, Delaware, according to the White House.
 She called again later to tell him that law enforcement had concluded the attack was racially motivated.